SiebertT/AzureLinuxRDP/KDE/KDE RDP on Ubuntu 14.x.md

-# Using XRDP with MATE desktop environment on Ubuntu 16.04 Azure Server #
+# Using XRDP with KDE desktop environment on Ubuntu 14.x Azure Server #

 ----------

-In this tutorial you will be guided through the steps to be able to RDP to your Ubuntu 16.04 Azure Servers GUI.
+In this tutorial you will be guided through the steps to be able to RDP to your Ubuntu 14.x Azure Servers GUI.

 After doing this you will be able to access your server anywhere through Windows RDP and configure your server through the GUI or use it as a workstation as you please.

 I found it annoying I could only use my Azure Linux VM's through the CLI so I figured this out for others as well.

 ## Prerequisites ##
-1. You have created an Ubuntu Server 16.04 Virtual Machine on Azure (preferably a clean one to avoid problems).
+1. You have created an Ubuntu Server 14.x Virtual Machine on Azure (preferably a clean one to avoid problems).
 2. You have a telnet or SSH client installed such as [PuTTY](http://www.putty.org/ "PuTTY download") or [MobaXTerm](http://mobaxterm.mobatek.net/download.html "MobaXterm download") to connect to your console for the configuration.
 3. You have installed a Remote Desktop Client.
 In our case we use the standard Windows Remote Desktop Connection application.